AlekseiRiabinin/-mining-location/README.md

 # -mining-location
-Machine learning models, prediction of oil volume in different regions and calculation of revenue
+Machine learning models, prediction of oil volume in different regions, calculation of revenue and risk management